eric5512/MyProjectManager/README.md

 # MyProjectManager
-A project manager written in JavaScript
+A project manager written in PHP and JS